ZMYaro/tetrescape/README.md

 ## Platform

-_TetrEscape_ is designed for the web first, but the intent is to port it to other platforms in the future.
+_TetrEscape_ is designed for the web first.
+It is made available on Android via Cordova and on Windows via Electron.

 ## Gameplay